lhenneman/disperseR/README.md

 Once the container is running, point your browser to `localhost:8787` and enjoy `disperseR` through your dockerized connection to Rstudio\!

-Make sure to run the container from the location where you want tyou disperseR Rstudio project or R files are saved (or where you want them to be saved), `$(pwd):/home/rstudio/kitematic/` allows to sync the local volume with the container’s volume.
+Make sure to run the container from the location where you your disperseR Rstudio project or R files are saved (or where you want them to be saved), `$(pwd):/home/rstudio/kitematic/` allows to sync the local volume with the container’s volume.